 - lab work

 Assignments – written or fieldwork

 Skills and experience

-You'll carry out practical work in our specialist labs, including testing your design decisions, learning how different materials behave, and carrying out experimental work in the structures labs.
+During this degree you will also take part in practical work in our specialist labs.
+This includes testing your design decisions, learning how different materials behave, and carrying out experimental work in the structures labs.

 You'll also have access to our new multidisciplinary environmental lab, as well as full-scale field facilities off campus, including flood defence schemes, electric vehicles, and an engineering embankment.